pdp10/atg13.mitophagy/README.txt

 - 8_delay_analysis/:
 Extract delay times considering the highest (peaks) and lowest values of the mean of the oscillations.

+- 8_upper_lower_bound_analysis/:
+Extract the upper and lower values of the oscillations.

 - 9_time_courses_data_for_copasi/:
 Generate the data sets for parameter estimation using Copasi.